-The complete TrackHat Kit includes a Eye Camera which acts as the head tracker camera that has been customized to work with the company’s own OpenStack software.
+The complete TrackHat Kit includes an Eye Camera which acts as the head tracker camera that has been customized to work with the company’s own OpenStack software.

-OpenTrack is an open source head tracking project that claims to offer joystick and controller key binding, low CPU usage and cleaner UI.
-OpenTrack uses FreeTrack protocol which makes it compatible with all the videos games compatible with TrackIR 5.
+OpenTrack is an open-source head tracking project that claims to offer joystick and controller key binding, low CPU usage, and a cleaner UI.
+OpenTrack uses FreeTrack protocol which makes it compatible with all the video games compatible with TrackIR 5.

 TrackHat also sells TrackHatPlus (baseball cap), without the head tracking kit for those who already have a TrackIR head tracker but want a reliable track clip.

-Gaming head trackers are made of three things: a camera, a track clip with reflectors, and a software.
-Those that don’t wish to spend hundreds of dollars on buying a head tracking kit, can build themselves, with costs being around the $10 mark.
+Gaming head trackers are made of three things: a camera, a track clip with reflectors, and software.
+Those that don’t wish to spend hundreds of dollars on buying a head tracking kit, can build one with ease.

 The software part is covered by FreeTrack.
-FreeTrack is a free software which allows users to simulate head movements in sim games.
+FreeTrack is a free software tool that allows users to simulate head movements in sim games.
 It also supports 2DoF and 6DoF for compatible games.

 FreeTrack uses the PC’s/laptop’s built-in webcam to track the head movement.
-You can download FreeTrack software from here.
+You can download the FreeTrack software right away.